 - Napkins

 Once they’ve been used, they can’t be recycled.
-Gets contaminated with things like oil, food, etc. The best way to dispose of it:
+It gets contaminated with things like oil, food, etc. The best way to dispose of it:

 - Compost: Composting tissue paper is an environment friendly approach to dispose of it.
-Plain, non-dyed, and unbleached tissue paper, breaks down and adds carbon-rich materials to the compost waste.
+Plain, non-dyed, and unbleached tissue paper, breaks down and transforms into carbon-rich nutrients for the soil.

-- Proper Disposal: If you can’t compost or use waste-to-energy, the next best option is to dispose of tissue paper in the regular trash.
+- Proper Disposal: If you can’t compost, the next best option is to dispose of tissue paper in the regular trash.
 It’s not ideal, but it’s often the only option for contaminated tissue paper.

 2. Gift Wrapping Tissue Paper

-Decorative tissue paper is often used to wrap gifts, and plain tissue paper is sometimes also used.
+Decorative tissue paper is mostly used to wrap gifts, while plain tissue paper can be used as well.
 The discussion starts when decorated tissue paper is used.
-These tissues contain chemicals and shiny coatings and become difficult to recycle.
+These tissues contain chemicals and shiny coatings and complicate the recycling efforts.

 You can easily send plain tissue in the compost bin.
-But if glittery or foiled, sending it to the trash is the only option.
+But if it is glittery or foiled, sending it to the trash is the only option.

 3. Industrial Tissue Paper